 - Only 8 GB of RAM

 ABS Mage M

-In our previous entry, we mentioned that some people may prefer a more balanced PC and this is what we meant.
+In our previous entry, we mentioned that some people might prefer a more balanced PC, and this is what we meant.

 The ABS Mage M ALA175 comes with the Ryzen 5 3600 combined with the NVIDIA GeForce RTX 2060 Super, 16 GB of DDR4 RAM, and a 500 GB SSD.

-While the storage would likely still have to be upgraded at one point, the other components are much more balanced.
+While the storage would still have to be upgraded at one point, the other components are much more balanced.
 The Ryzen 5 3600 belongs to AMD’s latest generation of processors and is based on their revolutionary Zen 2 architecture.
-It has 6 cores, 8 threads and base and max boost clock speeds of 3.6GHz and 4.2GHz respectively.
+It has 6 cores, 8 threads, and base and max boost clock speeds of 3.6GHz and 4.2GHz, respectively.